ctid-department/dctid-website/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) to serve as a website for a college department.
+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) to serve as a website for the Department of Clothing, Textiles, and Interior Design of UP Diliman.
 The website content is managed using Sanity.

 ## Getting Started